OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/template.rst.txt

 When an Interactive App session is first "Launched" by the user, the ``template/`` directory is:

 #.
-Copied to the user's home directory under an appropriately namespaced data
+Copied to the user's home directory under an appropriately name-spaced data
    root directory::

      ${HOME}/ondemand/data/sys/dashboard/batch_connect/dev/my_app/output/<session_id>/